sarvy25/NLP_Reviews/README.md

 **The goal is to analyze cutomer reviews of hotels and classify their comments into positive, neutral and negative using machine learning and natural language processing.**

 ## Dataset
 The dataset contains the hotel reviews are from the Kaggle website which you can find it <a href="https://www.kaggle.com/datafiniti/hotel-reviews">here</a>.
-The rest of the data are collected by web scrapping using the hotelsComScraper.py file.
+The rest of the data are collected by web scraping using the hotelsComScraper.py file.
 This file contains a function called ```save_hotel_info``` which uses beautifulsoup to parse the webpage contents.
 It goes over each number of hotels get the input of
 ```hotel_name```, ```address_template```, ```check_in```, ```check_out```, ```root_save_folder```, ```sleep_between_queries=0```, ```max_images_per_hotel=5``` and save the hotel information including the images, description of hotels, main amenities, family features, whats around, room name,
 bed type and price in a meta dictionary.